If you have searched your name recently and noticed some negative images you are concerned about, you are not alone.

 If you see Google say that the content is no longer live, you can go ahead and click on the submit button.

 If Google says that the site owner hasn’t removed the image, tap the button that asks you to provide more info to Google.

-When you are posting any kind of image on Google, remember to assess whether the image can be twisted negatively.
+When you are posting any kind of picture on Google, remember to assess whether you are ok with the image being shared online forever.